kazurayam/CompositeExecutionProfileInKatalonStudio/README2.md

 Please note that the value of `GlobalVariable.URL` is dynamically updated by calling the `WebUI.loadExecutionProfile(String profileName)` Keyword in the Test Case script.
 You can call that Keyword multiple times in a Test Case.
 An Execution Profile may contain multiple GlobalVariables (name, value).
 All of these loaded GlobalVariables should be added/updated by the Keyword call.

-Similarly similar keywords `WS.loadExecutionProfile(String profileName)` and `Mobile.loadExecutionProfile(String profileName)` are also desired.
+I would desire similar keywords `WS.loadExecutionProfile(String profileName)` and `Mobile.loadExecutionProfile(String profileName)` as well.
 These will do the same thing.

 Why do I need it? --- I will tell it later as it requires a very long description.